attilapiros/sparkNotes/structured-streaming/checkpointing.md

   }
 ```

-So listing all files, parsing filenames to batchIds, sorting them and reversing the list finally giving back the first tuple of batchId with its metadata.
+So listing all files from the commits directory, parsing filenames to batchIds, sorting them and reversing the list finally giving back the first tuple of batchId with its metadata.

 ### The offsets directory